Homingdung/numerical_analysis_py/README.md

 # Introduction
 >  I choose to upload the python file for my CW in year 2, which including some main numerical methods for mathematical problems, like root-finding problem, linear system, interpolation, derivative of interpolation and ODE solver.
 >
-> Additionaly, I add some interesting problems from physics, with my solutions by python and corresponding physics background.
+> Additionaly, I add some interesting problems from physics, with my solutions by python and the corresponding physics background.
 These problems could be used as case study for scientific computing learning by python.

 + ```orbitCalculator.py```
 + ```trinityExplosion.py```